standardbeagle/beagle-core/virtual-router/README.md

 # Component Router

-Compoent router is a basic memory only hook base router for react.
+Compoent router is a basic memory only hook based router for react.
 Component router does not interface or connect with the browser path at all.

 ## Why Component Router